Why Child Soldiers Rarely Stay Free for Long in CAR

 The head of a volunteer child protection network in Bangui’s PK5 district—one of its most volatile and the scene of a church attack in May that killed at least 22 people—told us child recruitment remains prevalent.

-In his area, there are at least 66 children, including four girls, tied to Muslim and Christian armed groups i.
+In his area, there are at least 66 children, including four girls, tied to Muslim and Christian armed groups.
 Some of them had already been freed, but have since re-joined.
 According to UNICEF, around 12,000 children have been released since 2014.
 However, over 5,000 of these have not yet received any reintegration support.

 Reintegration projects are often poorly funded.
 And projects focusing on vocational training or employment often fail as children are given neither the right materials or equipment, nor the full support they need to understand a trade.